-The Blue Heeler Border Collie mix is not all that well known, so unlike some other mixed breeds which have been around for years, we don’t know all that much about the history of this mix.
+The Blue Heeler Border Collie mix is not all that well known, so unlike some other mixed breeds which have been around for years, we don’t know all that much about the history of this breed.

-Both parent breeds are popular though, so let’s start by taking a look at both the Blue Heeler and the Border Collie to learn a little bit more about the potential characteristics of this mixed breed.
+Both hard working parent breeds are popular though, so let’s start by taking a look at both the Blue Heeler and the Border Collie to learn a little bit more about the potential characteristics of this mixed breed.

 Origin of Blue Heelers